getrambo/apps-script-tutorial/README.md

 If there was more time, you could learn how to customize Google Docs (similar to Microsoft Word) with Google Apps Script.

-Below is an example of two functions added to the main menu that enable users to insert quoted text boxes (green) and code blocks (gray) similar to those found in Markdown.
+Below is an example of two functions added to the main menu that enable users to insert code blocks (grey) and quoted text boxes (green) similar to those found in Markdown.

-> Menu items insert preformatted empty boxes; users add text.
+> Menu items insert preformatted empty boxes at the cursor position; users add text.

 ![text boxes](./images/30-docs-menu.png)